 System Accuracy:

 Contractor shall conduct an annual performance test to assess System accuracy levels.
 Client Agency shall use the test set created and the test results as the initial baseline.
-The test set will include .
+The test set will include all PII information of a subset of one database on both the primary and secondary data center..

 System Performance Satisfaction Pursuant to User Surveys:

 User satisfaction survey.
 During the maintenance and support period, Contractor shall develop and administer an annual satisfaction survey of Client Agency Users and support and management personnel.
 Client Agency shall identify the Users and support and management personnel to be surveyed by Contractor.
-If the result of the Contractor’s annual survey is a rating of ‘unsatisfactory’ or below, the following steps shall be taken .
+If the result of the Contractor’s annual survey is a rating of ‘unsatisfactory’ or below, the following steps shall be taken (a) Contractor will review survey results to determine areas of improvement. (b) Contract will submit a plan to the Client Agency for improvement of specifically identified areas of concern (c) Contractor will implement agreed upon improvements (d) the Contractor will resurvey the Client Agency within three (3) months of improvements..

 System Maintenance and Support: